SubarnoNR/CodeGames-V3/README.md

 How can we compute grundy numbers using the fact above?
 We start with an integer A, and while A is not divisible by K, we keep replacing A with A − floor(A/K) − 1.
 We are interested in the final value of A. However, a straightforward implementation of this will result in TLE.

 To make it faster, notice that if the value of floor(A/K) doesn’t change after an operation, we can perform multiple steps at once.
 More explicitly, if currently floor(A/K) = d, we keep decreasing A by d + 1 while A ≥ dK.
 Thus, instead of performing steps one by one, we can make multiple steps at once until we first get A < dK.
-Finally we'll calculate the XOR sum for grundy values of each heap, and if the XOR sum is non-zero Sang-woo decides to play `FIRST`, else `SECOND`.

-Time Complexity after improvement for a single heap:
+Time Complexity after improvement :
 - Since the value of floor(A/K) decreases in each step, this is O(A/K).
 - Since the value of A is multiplied by a factor of at most `(K-1)/K = (1-1/K)` in each step, in every K steps this is multiplied by a factor of approximately 1/e.
 Thus, this is O(K log A).

-We should take the better of the two analysis above: it’s O(min(A/K, K log A) = O(√(A log A)).
+We should take the better of the two analysis above: it’s O(min(N/K, K log N) = O(√N log N).

 Solution : [link](./Squid%20Game/SolutionCode.cpp)

 ## G. The Tournament of Power

-Editorial
+Let's look at all the information we have :

+1) Two disjoint list of warriors
+2) A Bunch of liked fights between warriors in different tablets only
+3) Some liked players (which should remain in the end)
+4) Some disliked players (which shouldn't remain in the end)

+And we need to make sure that at least